RickCogley/RCC-Hugo2015/content/post/20161201-ucan-new-words-and-buzzwords-japan-2016.md

 postsvg: icon-origami-fish
 ---

 Autumn in Japan is lovely for many reasons, crisp cool weather, excellent food, a year winding down, but most of all new words and buzzwords!
+Here's a summary of the winner and a couple in the top ten for 2016.

 <!--more-->